hamidmayeli/Gener8/docs/how-it-works.md

 2. **Find `[FromModel]`** — locates the attribute and reads the `typeof()` argument to get the model type symbol.
 3. **Extract configuration** — reads `Ignore`, `Flatten`, `FlattenPrefix`, `IncludeInherited` from the attribute; reads `[TypeMapping]` and `[RenameProperty]` attributes from the class.
 4. **Walk model properties** (`GetModelProperties`) — iterates public non-static instance properties.
 A `HashSet<string>` tracks already-seen names to handle overrides when `IncludeInherited = true`.
 Traversal stops at `System.Object`.
-5. **Build `PropertyData` records** — for each property that is not ignored or flattened, calls `BuildPropertyData` which resolves the type display string, applies any type mapping, applies any rename, and reads getter/setter/init/required/initializer flags.
+5. **Build `PropertyData` records** — delegates to `PropertyDataBuilder`, which resolves the type display string, applies any type mapping (including abstract-collection-to-`List<T>` remapping for DynamoDB), applies any rename, and reads getter/setter/init/required/initializer flags.
-6. **Handle `Flatten`** — for each property in the flatten list, recursively walks the nested type's properties (one level only), applies prefix logic and type mappings, and emits each as a top-level property on the DTO.
+6. **Handle `Flatten`** — for each property in the flatten list, recursively walks the nested type's properties (one level only), applies prefix logic and type mappings, and emits each as a top-level `PropertyData` with a `FlattenedPropertyData` sub-record (carrying the parent name, fully-qualified parent type, and nested property name needed for `ToModel` reconstruction).
-7. **Returns a `ClassTarget` record** — an immutable snapshot of everything the `Emit` stage needs.
+7. **Returns a `TargetClass` record** — an immutable snapshot of everything the `Emit` stage needs.

 ### Stage 4 — Code generation (`Emit`)